sdeshp0/satellite-data-processing/README.md

 # satellite-data-processing
-A modular, multi‑project repository for learning, experimenting, and storytelling with satellite data using the Microsoft Planetary Computer.
+A repository for learning and experimenting with satellite data using the Microsoft Planetary Computer.

 The repo provides:
 - a shared geospatial core (core/)
 - a unified interactive app (app/)
-- a config‑driven, reproducible pipeline

 This structure allows for the addition of modules as new pages to the app